logo

 • What is the life cycle of bed bugs?

-close-up of bedbug on skin
+picture of bed bug on skin

 During it's life cycle, a bed bug will start from an egg and then increase in size.
 During this cycle a bed bug will go through the following stages: